Catching Mice The Humane Way: How To Set A Mouse Trap

 3. Prepare The Trap

-Most live traps are straightforward to set up.
+Most live traps for mice are straightforward to set up and use.
 Here’s a general guide:

 - Open the trap and place a small amount of bait at the far end.

-- Make sure the trap mechanism is working.
-This might involve setting a door or trigger.
+- Ensure the trap mechanism is functioning properly.
+This might involve setting a door or a trigger.

 4. Place The Trap Strategically